http://www.fpnotebook.com/

 - Use water of drinking quality to prepare food

-- Protect food from insects and animals
+- Protect food from Insects and animals

-- Pearls: Foods prepared by others (avoid if possible)
+IV.
+Prevention: Foods prepared by others (avoid if possible)

 - Rule 1: "Boil it, Cook it, Peel it or Forget it"

-- Avoid raw vegetables (e.g. salads)
+- Avoid raw, unpealed vegetables, lettuce, tomatoes (e.g. salads)

 - Avoid pre-peeled fruit

-- Avoid poorly-cooked meat or seafood
+- Avoid poorly-cooked or raw meat or seafood

 - Avoid cold sauces and salsas